Coeliac disease affects 1 in 100 Australians, and more than 80% go on with their life without being diagnosed.

 Due to malabsorption of nutrients, patients with coeliac disease develop iron-deficiency anemia which can lead to fatigue, weakness, and headaches.

-Patients with coeliac disease experience 3 or more headaches a month.
+Patients with coeliac disease experience headaches 3 or more times a month.
 Headaches can be a manifestation of some serious conditions, so make sure you see your healthcare provider to diagnose or rule out coeliac disease and help you receive proper medication.

 4. Itchy Rash